Stratford, Ontario: Transportation

 Historically, the city was a railway junction.
 Today, the Canadian National Railway, and the Goderich-Exeter Railway provide freight links, and Via Rail Canada is the passenger carrier.
-VIA's rail service in Stratford is based from the Stratford railway station, and is situated on the Toronto–Sarnia segment of the Québec City-Windsor Corridor; Via serves Stratford with four trains daily (two eastbound to Toronto Union Station, one westbound to Sarnia via London, and one westbound terminating at London).
-Also GO Transit provides service from Toronto to London as a pilot project.
-Whilst not on the 400-series highway, it is at the junctions of Highways 7 (Ontario St.), 8 (Huron St.), and former 19 (Now Perth Road 119, Mornington St.) and is connected to Highway 401 by expressways from Kitchener.
+VIA's rail service in Stratford is based from the Stratford railway station, and is situated on the Toronto–Sarnia segment of the Québec City-Windsor Corridor; Via serves Stratford with two trains daily (one eastbound to Toronto Union Station, and one westbound to Sarnia via London).

+It is not on a 400-series highway, but is at the junctions of Highways 7 (Ontario St.), 8 (Huron St.), and the former 19 (Now Perth Road 119, Mornington St.) and is connected to Highway 401 by expressways from Kitchener.
 Greyhound Canada provided daily service between London and Kitchener but the route was cancelled as of July 2011.
 The owners of Cherrey Bus Lines, Robin Hood Tours provides chartered bus service from Stratford to locations as far as Kincardine and Wingham.

-Within the city, Stratford Transit provides the local bus service, running every half-hour six days a week.
-The Stratford Municipal Airport (CYSA) is located just north of the city provides general aviation only with the closest full service airports in Waterloo (Region of Waterloo International Airport) and London (London International Airport).
+Within the city, Stratford Transit provides the local bus service, which runs every half-hour six days a week.

+The Stratford Municipal Airport (CYSA) is located just north of the city and provides only general aviation, with the closest full service airports in Waterloo (Region of Waterloo International Airport) and London (London International Airport).

 Public transportation

-All bus routes in Stratford begin and end at the transit terminal located on Downie Street close to the downtown core.
+All bus routes in Stratford begin and end at the transit terminal located on Downie Street, close to the downtown core.
 The terminal is home to eight bus bays and public washrooms.
-There are six regular routes that run for six days a week, Monday through Saturday, from 08:00 to 22:00.
+There are six regular routes that run Monday to Saturday from 08:00 to 22:00.
 There is an additional industrial route that serves the Wright Business Park in the south end and industrial zones in the east end.

-There is bus service on Sundays however, there are no set routes.
-Instead, the city uses a transit on demand model where riders book a pickup and drop-off location by either calling, using an app, or accessing the city's website.
-There are special school routes in the morning and afternoon intended for students at the two local high schools and intermediate school.
-With four lines in the am and pm, these routes serve over 400,000 students a year.
+There is bus service on Sundays, but there are no set routes.
+Instead, the city uses a transit-on-demand model in which riders book pickup and dropoff locations by either calling, using an app, or accessing the city's website.

+There are special school routes in the morning and afternoon that are intended for students at the two local high schools and the intermediate school.
+The four routes in the morning and the afternoon serve over 400,000 students a year.

 There is no service on public holidays.